AP CSA Unit 4 Study Guide (2026) - Arrays, ArrayList, 2D Arrays and Sorting

 FRQ 1: ArrayList Processing (FRQ #3 Style)

-Part A: Write countAbove that returns how many scores are above a threshold.
+Part A: Write countAbove returning the count of scores above a threshold.

 public static int countAbove(ArrayList<Integer> scores, int threshold)

-Part B: Write removeBelow that removes all scores below a passing grade.
+Part B: Write removeBelow removing all scores below a passing grade.

 public static void removeBelow(ArrayList<Integer> scores, int passing)